 Before extracting the features, few operations are applied to the signal as shown in figure 2.

 Segments of all-zero values at the beginning and at the end are removed as well as segments longer than 10 ms placed within the signal.
-We’re doing this because some files contain this unnatural segments as if they were modified after recording.
+We are doing this because some files contain this unnatural segments as if they were modified after recording.

 The files in the database were recorded at different sampling frequencies, all higher than 44.1 kHz.
 As a first step, we resample them to have all the same sampling frequency of 44.1 kHz.
 This means that they have a bandwidth (available frequencies) of 22 kHz, according to Nyquist-Shannon theorem, which is enough to cover the spectra of the orthoptera songs.